Skip to main content

 In addition, your doctor’s office should document any symptoms you’re experiencing at the same time your urine culture is taken.

-It is important to mention to your doctor if you have one of the following qualifying concurrent UTI symptoms.
+Inform your doctor if you experience any of the following qualifying concurrent UTI symptoms.

 What Might Make You Ineligible for Advanced Catheter Coverage Through Medicare?